 Mahavira was born in the 6th century BCE.
-Growing up in luxury, he abandoned his home at the age of thirty to become an ascetic.
-At the age of forty-two, he attained the state of kevalajnana, alone in the world in his supreme knowledge.
-After a prolific career of teaching, Mahavira passed away at the age of seventy-two, attaining what is called moksha (“liberation”).
+Growing up in luxury, he abandoned his home at 30 to become an ascetic.
+At the age of 42, he attained the state of kevalajnana, alone in the world in his supreme knowledge.
+After a prolific career of teaching, Mahavira passed away at the age of 72, attaining what is called moksha (liberation).

 “Once when he sat in meditation, his body unmoving, they cut his flesh, tore his hair, and covered him with dirt.
 They picked him up and then dropped him, disturbing his meditational postures.
 Abandoning concern for his body, free from desire, the Venerable One humbled himself and bore the pain.
 Just as a hero at the head of a battle is surrounded on all sides, so was Mahavira there.
 Undisturbed, bearing all hardships, the Venerable One proceeded on the path of salvation.”

 At age 42, Mahavira burned away the remnants of ghati, those karmas that are the residue of past acts and thus obscure the quality of the soul.
 He attained the state called kevalajnana, or kaivalya, infinite knowledge.
 For the next 30 years until his death, he taught from the luminous wisdom of this self-realization.
 He taught the presence of soul in all beings, that karma binds the soul in ignorance and suffering, and the importance of nonviolence, or ahimsa, to overcoming karma.
 According to tradition, Mahavira attained final liberation from the body in 527 BCE at age 72.
 The freedom from rebirth that he is said to have achieved is called moksha or nirvana.